sitina/piframe/README.md

 * Once the virtualenv is ready/initialised, you can run the app only using ./start.sh

+* The app will fetch the first google album from the available ones during the initial run, then stores it in config.json file (where it is easy to specify your own)

+* The app is available on the address of RPI and port 81 (see start.sh/start-install.sh for the config options to setup the custom port)

 ## Run the piserver as a service
 Copy piframe.service to /etc/systemd/system/piframe.service